scdl-org/scdl/README.md

 ```
   -h --help          Show this screen.
   --version          Show version.
-  me                 Use the user profile from the auth_token
+  me                 Uses the auth_token specified in the config to get access to the user's profile
-  -l [url]           URL can be track/playlist/user.
+  -l [url]           URL can be a track, playlist or a user.
-  -s                 Download the stream of an user (token needed)
+  -s                 Download the stream of a user (token needed)
-  -a                 Download all track of an user (including repost)
+  -a                 Download all of a user's tracks, including reposts
-  -t                 Download all upload of an user
+  -t                 Download all of a user's uploads
-  -f                 Download all favorite of an user
+  -f                 Download all of a user's favorites
-  -p                 Download all playlist of an user
+  -p                 Download all of a user's playlists
   -c                 Continue if a music already exist
-  -o [offset]        Begin with a custom offset.
+  -o [offset]        Start on a custom offset.
-  --hidewarnings     Hide Warnings. (use with precaution)
+  --hidewarnings     Hide Warnings.
+Use with precaution
   --addtofile        Add the artist name to the filename if it isn't in the filename already
   --path             Path to download directory, can be set in the config.
 If none of this is set, it uses the current working directory
+  --silent           Disables output, useful for scripters
 ```

 ## Features
-* Automatically detect which kind of Soundcloud's link you have provided
+* Automatically detect the type of link provided
-* Download all song of an user
+* Download all songs from a user
-* Download all song & repost of an user
+* Download all songs and reposts from a user
-* Download all song of one playlist
+* Download all songs from one playlist
-* Download all song of all playlist of an user
+* Download all songs from all playlists from a user
-* Download all song of an user's favorites
+* Download all songs from a user's favorites
-* Set the tags with mutagen (title / Arstist name / album = 'Soundcloud' / Artwork)
+* Set the tags with mutagen (Title / Artist / Album = 'Soundcloud' / Artwork)

 ## Old version
- * This will be the new python version of : https://github.com/lukapusic/soundcloud-dl
+ * This will be the new python version of: https://github.com/lukapusic/soundcloud-dl

 ## License